Last Monday, July 25th, I gave a presentation at OSCON about the integration between Hadoop and the Enterprise Data Warehouse (EDW).

 The next phase is processing that data, which means turning the data into actionable information that is then presented.
 Last phase of the data lifecycle is consumption of the insights for example trigger a new power management policy inside the data center.

 The dotted lines that you see above indicate live feedback loops between the various phases.
-For example, the way the data is processed my require adjustments in the way data is being collected or stored.
+For example, the way the data is processed my require adjustments to the way data is being collected.

 The next question to answer is how do we separate the functions and procedures associated with each phase between Hadoop and EDW.
 I’d venture to say that first two phases of the lifecycle can be categorized as Data Cleansing & Aggregation.
 The next two phases can be thought of as Data Analysis.

 The question remains: how do we separate the functionality between Hadoop and EDW, but also how do we integrate the two?